cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 - a simple algorithm for generating addresses for new public keys, complex accounts and module accounts
 - the algorithm generalizes for _native composed keys_
 - increase security and collision resistance of addresses
-- the approach is extensible for future use-cases - one can use shorter addresses (>20 and < 32) for other use-cases.
+- the approach is extensible for future use-cases - one can use other address types, as long as they don't conflict with the address length specified here (20 or 32 bytes).
+- support multiple types accounts.

 ### Negative